angular/angular/aio/content/guide/npm-packages.md

 ### Angular Packages

+For a complete list of Angular packages (and links to package overviews), see the [API reference](http://angular.io/api?type=package).
+The following packages are included as dependencies in the initial `package.json` file.

 **@angular/animations**: Angular's animations library makes it easy to define and apply animation effects such as page and list transitions.
 Read about it in the [Animations guide](guide/animations).

 **@angular/common**: The commonly needed services, pipes, and directives provided by the Angular team.
 The [`HttpClientModule`](guide/http) is also here, in the '@angular/common/http' subfolder.

-**@angular/core**: Critical runtime parts of the framework needed by every application.
-Includes all metadata decorators, `Component`, `Directive`,  dependency injection, and the component lifecycle hooks.

 **@angular/compiler**: Angular's *Template Compiler*.
 It understands templates and can convert them to code that makes the application run and render.
 Typically you don’t interact with the compiler directly; rather, you use it indirectly via `platform-browser-dynamic` when [JIT compiling](guide/aot-compiler) in the browser.

+**@angular/core**: Critical runtime parts of the framework needed by every application.
+Includes all metadata decorators, `Component`, `Directive`,  dependency injection, and the component lifecycle hooks.

 **@angular/forms**: support for both [template-driven](guide/forms) and [reactive forms](guide/reactive-forms).